US Open 2018: Roger Federer tries to end decade drought in New York

 “For a long period I think I was not losing much,” Federer said, “and when I came to the Open, I had all the answers for all the guys, all my opponents, all conditions, wind, you know, night, day.
 I really embraced everything about New York.”

+“Well, I mean, it would mean the world to me,” he said.

-Novak Djokovic just beat Federer in the final in Cincinnati, and the Wimbledon champion might be the favourite in New York.
-Defending champion Rafael Nadal is the top seed after taking back the No. 1 ranking that Federer had regained earlier this season for the first time in five years, and del Potro is up to a career-best No. 3 in the world and proved again he could handle Federer at the US Open when he stopped him last year in the quarterfinals.
+Novak Djokovic just beat Federer in the final in Cincinnati, and the Wimbledon champion might be the favorite in New York.
+Defending champion Rafael Nadal is the top seed after taking back the No. 1 ranking that Federer had regained earlier this season for the first time in five years.
+And del Potro is up to a career-best No. 3 in the world and proved again he could handle Federer at the U.S. Open when he stopped him last year in the quarterfinals.

+Yet few would count out No. 2 seed Federer, even as erratic as his gifted game looked against Djokovic on Sunday in Ohio.

 Federer hasn’t done it in the biggest moments in New York over the last decade.
 The loss to del Potro was followed by semifinal defeats against Djokovic in both 2010 and 2011, blowing two match points in both.
 He finally got back to the final again in 2015 but was beaten by Djokovic, then had to miss the 2016 event because of a knee injury.